 I feel true innovation will emerge in virtual world game design when we get real about what’s important.
 Not another war game, not another walking penguin advertisement, not another virtual farm revenue stream.
 True innovation will happen with projects like this that look beyond revenue, advertising and profit building schemes towards questioning simply how digital technology can assist humanity, how digital tools can assist our shared home and most importantly our ‘internal’ growth – questioning ecology – rather deeply, as we consider how the internet reflects our shared mind space.

 Continuing with this thread of musing I ask, are projects like the Technoshamans reflecting our move collectively from a disconnected war mind mentality towards a connected society?
 This I question in my article on nature vs technology.
-If what is happening on the Internet (which connects us beyond space/time) is showcasing trends in our collective consciousness then projects such as Technoshamans are truly pioneering, enlightening – possibly showcasing the seeds of innovation that are inspiring and depicting our move as a collective society out of fear, out of war mentality, out of closed system thinking towards a connected society that’s OPEN.
+If what is happening on the Internet (which connects us beyond space/time) is showcasing trends in our collective consciousness then projects such as Technoshamans are truly pioneering, enlightening – possibly showcasing the seeds of innovation that are inspiring and depicting our move as a collective society out of fear, out of war mentality, out of closed system thinking towards a inter-connected society.
 I therefore applaud and celebrate this digital artifact as it is reflecting back to the collective this shared move towards connection, collaboration, peace and I dare to say unity – perhaps projects like this are positively inspiring our ‘Morphic Field Resonance’ – that shared field of consciousness that we exist in.

 It is the shamans responsibility to move and guide people through our quantum realities, through our collective mind space where the past, present and future reside simultaneously, so it is not surprising to see a project as pioneering as this being led by a Technoshaman, poetically beautiful.